bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/LECTURE_OVERVIEW.md

 # <span style="color:orange">Lecture overview</span>

-Welcome to this pivotal section of our course, where we'll embark on an exciting journey of upgrading our database to PostgreSQL, a robust and powerful relational database management system.
-PostgreSQL offers a wide array of advanced features and performance optimizations, making it an ideal choice for scaling and managing data-intensive applications.
-In addition to the PostgreSQL upgrade, we'll also implement pgAdmin, a popular administration and development platform, in our Docker Compose setup, enabling seamless management and visualization of the PostgreSQL database.
+In this advanced section of our course, we'll focus on building robust CI/CD (Continuous Integration/Continuous Deployment) pipelines using Docker-Compose for staging and production environments.
+Additionally, we'll replace Flower with Nginx as the proxy server to efficiently manage incoming traffic.
+This CI/CD setup will enable automated testing, seamless deployment, and improved scalability for your Django application.
+Furthermore, we'll integrate these Docker-Compose files into GitHub Actions to automate the CI/CD process and ensure smooth and reliable application delivery.

-Introduction to PostgreSQL:
+Introduction to Docker-Compose CI/CD:

-We'll begin by understanding the advantages of using PostgreSQL over other database management systems.
-You'll learn about its advanced capabilities, including support for complex data types, ACID compliance, and extensibility.

-Setting Up PostgreSQL:

-We'll guide you through the installation and configuration of PostgreSQL to serve as the new database backend for our Django application.
-This includes creating the appropriate database and user roles to facilitate a smooth migration.

-Updating Django Settings:

-As we switch to PostgreSQL, certain Django settings need to be updated to reflect the changes in the database backend.
-We'll modify the settings to use the PostgreSQL database engine, configure the database connection, and handle other PostgreSQL-specific settings.

-Implementing pgAdmin for Database Management:

-In addition to upgrading to PostgreSQL, we'll introduce pgAdmin, a comprehensive administration and development platform, to our Docker Compose setup.
-We'll configure a pgAdmin container, providing a user-friendly web interface to interact with the PostgreSQL database seamlessly.

-Upgrading Docker Compose:

-To accommodate the PostgreSQL and pgAdmin upgrade, we'll adjust our Docker Compose setup.
-This will involve configuring a new PostgreSQL container and integrating pgAdmin, providing a powerful and centralized database management solution.

-By the end of this section, you'll have successfully upgraded your database to PostgreSQL, unlocking the potential of a more robust and scalable database management system.
-Your Django application will be equipped with PostgreSQL's advanced features and performance optimizations, ensuring a seamless and efficient data management experience.
-With the addition of pgAdmin, you'll have a powerful administration tool at your disposal, enabling you to visualize and manage your PostgreSQL database with ease.

-Upgrading to PostgreSQL and implementing pgAdmin are crucial steps in ensuring the long-term success of your application, and this section will guide you through the migration process and database management with confidence.
-Let's dive into the world of PostgreSQL and elevate your database capabilities to new heights!
+We'll start by understanding the benefits of utilizing Docker-Compose for CI/CD pipelines.
+You'll learn how Docker-Compose streamlines the deployment process, simplifies environment configuration, and ensures consistency across different environments.

+Building the Staging Docker-Compose File:

+We'll create a Docker-Compose file specifically tailored for the staging environment.
+This will include setting up containers for the Django app, PostgreSQL database, Redis caching, and Nginx as the proxy server to efficiently handle incoming requests.

+Implementing Production Docker-Compose File:

+We'll create a separate Docker-Compose file for the production environment.
+This file will focus on fine-tuning the application's configuration for optimal performance, security, and scalability.
+Nginx will continue to serve as the proxy server for handling incoming traffic.

+Configuring Nginx for Load Balancing:

+To ensure high availability and improved performance, we'll explore how to configure Nginx for load balancing across multiple instances of the Django app.
+You'll learn how to set up multiple containers and use Nginx to distribute incoming traffic efficiently.

+By the end of this section, you'll have successfully implemented Docker-Compose CI/CD files for both staging and production environments, utilizing Nginx as the proxy server for efficient traffic handling.
+The integration with GitHub Actions will automate the testing and deployment processes, enabling you to deliver a seamless and reliable application experience to your users.

+Docker-Compose CI/CD is a fundamental skill for modern web development, allowing you to streamline your development and deployment workflows effectively.
+Let's dive into the world of CI/CD with Docker-Compose and ensure that your Django application is delivered with confidence and efficiency.

 # <span style="color:orange">Code changes</span>

-You can find all code changes [here](https://github.com/bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/pull/24/files).
+You can find all code changes [here](https://github.com/bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/pull/25/files).

 ***